rengwer/specky/README.md

 2. Asks targeted clarifying questions for ambiguous or missing details
 3. Appends research findings to the issue body
 4. Decomposes into stages following natural seams (schema, API, logic, UI, tests)
-5. Appends task-list + embedded plan JSON to issue body
+5. Appends task-list + embedded plan YAML to issue body
 6. No local files created — everything is in the issue

 **Flags:**